 There are a variety of products on the market that can help with this.

-You can choose from specific clothing, helpful accessories, or even certain balms and creams to ensure that you don't spend more time focusing on the areas where your skin is touching than you do taking in the stunning sights and sounds of the world around you.
+You can choose from specific clothing, helpful accessories, or even certain balms and creams to ensure you don't spend more time focusing on the areas where your skin touches than on taking in the stunning sights and sounds of the world around you.

 5. Find the Right Clothes